The Month of November

-November is the eleventh month of the year in the Julian and Gregorian calendars and has a length of 30 days.
-The month kept its original name from the Latin novem meaning “nine” which marked it the ninth month of the year in the Roman calendar.
+November is the 11th month of the year in the modern day Gregorian calendar and its predecessor, the Julian calendar.
+The month kept its original name from the Latin novem meaning “nine” which marked it the 9th month of the year in the Roman calendar.

 November was named during a time when the calendar year began with March, which is why its name no longer corresponds with its placement in the Julian and Gregorian calendars.